innovations-on-gmbh/cdk-iamuserwithaccesskey/README.md

 }
 ```

-The AccessKey and SecreAccessKey will be stored in AWS Secrets Manager.
+The AccessKey and SecretAccessKey will be stored in AWS Secrets Manager.
 The arn will be added as a cfn Output.

 To download the details via AWS cli you can run: